natmasslove/aws_howto/glue_emrserverless_comparison/README.md

     )
 ```

-There are some additional operator when, for example in less common scenarios, you can create and tear-down the whole EMR Serverless application as well as running several jobs in between.
+There are some additional operators when, for example in less common scenarios, you can create and tear-down the whole EMR Serverless application as well as running several jobs in between.

 Both are equally well-integrated with Apache Airflow.

 2. Step Functions

-AWS-native orchestration service integrates with services in our scope very well and the implementation is done in similar way.
+AWS-native orchestration service integrates smoothly with both services in our scope and the implementation is done in similar ways.

 Defining State Machine task for Glue Job Run:
 ```json